nakeeon/FastAPI-ORM-Manager/README.md

 It has two properties: `per_page = 25` and `order_by = 'id'` that can be customized.

-You can customize it by inherit the `Paginator` and override this param in your own class:
+You can customize it by inherit the `Paginator` and override these params in your own class:

 ```python
 from fastapi_manager import Manager, Paginator